-Our main source of income relates to management fees generated by the value of assets under management.
-Fee rates have seen downward pressure in an increasingly competitive marketplace.
+The Company's main source of income relates to management fees generated by the value of assets under management.

 The amounts of expense incurred and income received also vary in line with the underlying mix of funds chosen by policyholders, in accordance with the various natures of the relevant funds' investment strategies.